-1. If the child care worker confirms that the CPS case has transferred to the receiving county, the child care case is

-Chapter 11.
-Responding to Changes and Recertification REVISED 03/31/2025 transferred.
-The receiving county must issue an updated referral for the child care case.

-2. If the CPS case remains with the original (transferring) county, the child care case remains in the original (transferring) county.
+- 1. If the child care worker confirms that the CPS case has transferred to the receiving county, the child care case is transferred.
+The receiving county must issue an updated referral for the child care case. - 2.
+If the CPS case remains with the original (transferring) county, the child care case remains in the original (transferring) county.
 In cases where there is a referral for child care (CPS/CWS), the child care case is managed by the same county as the CPS/CWS case.